Octavia Fields Branch Library

 That summer, the Humble branch hosted a Vacation Reading Club (a precursor of the modern-day Summer Reading Program) to "stimulate reading habits among the girls and boys."
 The club at Humble hosted displays of bug collections, boats, and birdhouses.

-Starting in 1934, the library was open daily from 2:00 to 5:30 PM.
+Starting in 1934, the library was open every afternoon from 2:00 to 5:30.

-In 1937, City Hall was remodeled and a new room was built for the library, providing more space for the constantly growing book collection.
+In 1937, City Hall was remodeled, and a new room was built for the library, providing more space for the constantly growing book collection.

 Starting in the early 1940s, the branch had a weekly column, "Library Notes," in the Humble Echo Newspaper.
 The column described upcoming programs and new items to the collection.
 Browse the "Library Notes" columns on The Portal to Texas History.